WheteThunger/MonumentAddons/README.md

 ## Troubleshooting

-If you are unable to spawn an entity at a particular monument, you may need to add a distance override in the plugin config for that entity's short prefab name.
+If you receive the "Not at a monument" error, you may need to update the `MaxDistanceFromMonument` config for that monument.

 ## Commands